-FG214/RM200/GR220 Hidden Spaces, Hidden Narratives: Intersectionality Studies in Berlin is a study abroad course that employs transdisciplinary frameworks, such as Black and Transnational feminism, to examine the experiences of Black Germans, Turkish Germans, migrants, refugees, victims of neo-Nazi terrorism and police brutality, LGBTQI communities, and other marginalized people.
+This course employs transdisciplinary frameworks, such as Black and Transnational feminisms, to examine the experiences of Black Germans, Turkish Germans, migrants, refugees, victims of neo-Nazi terrorism and police brutality, LGBTQI communities, and other marginalized people.
 Further, it examines the relationships between these experiences and racism, heterosexism, colonialism, imperialism, and other forms of oppression, as well as how these communities resist, reject, revise, and reproduce oppression as they construct their own subjectivities.

 Final Project Index

-For the final project in FG214/RM200/GR220, students produce blogs or podcasts that communicate the significance of mandatory class sessions.
-Along those lines, please note that the student-created projects on this site do NOT represent research findings and/or generalizable knowledge.
-Rather, these projects represent these students’ pursuit of knowledge.
+For the final project, students write blogs or produce podcasts communicating the significance of mandatory sessions.
+Student-created projects on this site do not represent research findings and/or generalizable knowledge; rather, they represent students’ pursuit of knowledge.

 Jewish Berlin Walking Tour • Topography of Terror • Jasmin Eding • German Colonialism Walking Tour • Each One Teach One e.V. • RAA e.V. • RomaniPhen e.V. • Pořajmos Walking Tour • Synchronicity with Sharon Dodua Otoo • Rebellious Berlin Walking Tour • FHXB Museum • The Memorial to the Homosexuals Persecuted under the National Socialist Regime • Queer Berlin Walking Tour • Schwules* Museum • Trans*sexworks • Graffiti Workshop with Berlin Massive • Urban Nation Museum for Urban Contemporary Art • Street Art & Graffiti Walking Tour